rebelsky/sams-assorted-musings-reflections/index.md

 > Another of my favorite musicians.

+Physimusicomedy
+- *Forthcoming*

+> My favorite essay topic for my collegiate film classes.
+I wonder if I'll every find that essay again.

 Removed
 -------

 Essay #3 was about Grinnell's relationship with Posse.
-I have now learned that the situation is even more complex than I thought.
+I have now learned that the situation is even more complex than I thought, and my knowledge is clearly incomplete.
 I remain frustrated by many issues in the situation, but I don't think it's appropriate to keep my essay up.